 Complete Guide to Moving with a Baby

-Preparing for the move
+Before the move

 - Prep for the flight or car ride.
 Check with the Transportation Security Administration (TSA) for information on traveling with children, including safety seat regulations, ticketing information, etc. Also check with your airline for specific regulations they have about flying with infants.
-If you’re traveling via vehicle, be sure to double check the NHTSA’s car seat recommendations for children.
+If traveling via vehicle, be sure to double check the NHTSA’s car seat recommendations for children.

 Setting up the nursery

-Adjusting to life in a new city
+Adjusting to life after moving

-- Connect with other families at work, church, or in your new neighborhood.
+- Connect with other families at work, church or in your new neighborhood.
 Developing a strong support system is essential to adapting to a new city.

 Other tips for moving with a baby

-Take breaks and relax when you can during the moving process — babies and children can often sense stress, making the process more difficult for everyone.
+- Take breaks and relax when you can during the moving process — babies and children can often sense stress, making the process more difficult for everyone.